The Best Easter Sunday Brunch Menu Ideas (Make-Ahead & Easy)

 • Heat oven to 375°

-• Put oil and butter in cast iron skillet and heat on medium heat
+• Put oil and butter in a cast iron skillet and heat on medium heat.

-• Whisk eggs and then add cream and whish together with spices, set aside
+• Whisk eggs and then add cream and whisk together with spices; set aside.

-• Add cheese and cooked bacon to egg mixture in pan and stir together
+• Add cheese and cooked bacon to the egg mixture in the pan and stir together.

-• Put cast iron skillet into the oven and let cook until the mixture is cooked through, about 20 – 25 minutes.
+• Put the cast iron skillet into the oven and let it cook until the mixture is cooked through, about 20-25 minutes.

-• Let sit for about 3 minutes and then cut into pie shaped pieces and serve.
-Garnish with chives
+• Let it sit for about 3 minutes and then cut it into pie-shaped pieces and serve.
+Garnish with chives.

 Notes